W. H. Bradford Hook and Ladder Fire House: Description and history

 The Bradford Hook and Ladder Fire House is located just northeast of downtown Bennington, at the southwest corner of Safford and Gage Streets.
 The area is mainly residential, with a public park across the street and a manufacturing plant one block to the west.
 The station is built of brick, and is two stories in height.
 It has two equipment bays on the ground floor, one of which has an overhead door, and the other has been enclosed by a three-bay wall, with pedestrian entrances in the right two bays, and fixed windows above paneling in the leftmost bay.
 All three of these bays have two-level transom windows above.
 On the second floor above each equipment bay are three round-arch windows, with smaller windows flanking a larger one.
 The interior has retained a number of original finishes, including a wooden ceiling on the second floor.

 The station was built in 1893-94, and originally housed the W.H.
 Bradford Hook Company on one side, and the F.M.
 Tiffany Hose Company on the other.
-The equipment it housed was drawn by horses, and the facility include a tower for drying hoses, which were subject to rot.
+The equipment it housed was drawn by horses, and the facility included a tower for drying hoses, which were subject to rot.
 The tower was demolished in 1912, replaced by a shed which was itself removed sometime after 1921.
 Also in the 1920s, the left-hand bay was converted to house the office of the fire chief.
 The station remained in active service until 1997.
 It has since been converted into studio and living space.